2015 ARTIST-IN-RESIDENCE PROGRAM

 APPROPRIATE ART MEDIA:

-TO APPLY: Applications will be accepted through February 28, 2013.
-Applications should be accompanied by art samples in the format specified, your resume showing relevant previous work and achievement, and your Project Proposal.
+.
+Your application should be accompanied by art samples in the format specified, your resume showing relevant previous work and achievement, and a narrative describing your project proposal.

 Final selections are based on the merit and professionalism of the artist and the proposal.
 Applications will be evaluated according to these elements:

 - ART: Artistic merit of sample work submitted

 - PROPOSAL: Originality, quality, feasibility.
 Proposal should address program goals and natural or cultural resources within Canyons of the Ancients